 Save any that you cook (from t-bone steaks, ribs, pork chops, roast chicken, etc.) and you can make a bone broth from the blend.
-You can also buy bones inexpensively from your local farmer, butcher shop, asian market, or the meat counter of your grocery store.
+You can also buy bones inexpensively from your local farmer, butcher shop, Asian market, or the meat counter of your grocery store.
 Sometimes they’re sold as “soup bones,” other times they’re labeled “pet bones.”
+If you can’t find bones locally, US Wellness is an online meat provider that’s a favorite in the paleo community.
+They sell a wide variety of grass-fed bones, which is ideal.
 Here’s what a few of them look like (oxtail is my favorite – it brings a rich flavor to the broth):

 - Optional: roast your bones for 30 minutes in a 350 degree oven, for extra flavor, before adding them to the soup pot.

 - Place the bones, along with the rest of the ingredients, in a large soup pot.
 Cover with water and bring to a boil, then reduce to a very low simmer (just barely bubbling).
 Cook for at least 8 hours, and as long as 24 hours.
 The longer you cook it, the more nutritious your broth becomes.
 (The only exception is fish bones: they're so small, you only need to cook them for a few hours.)

 - If you cook the broth for longer than 8 hours, check the water level occasionally.
 If you don't have a tight-sealing lid on your pot, you may need to add water once or twice a day.

 - Optional: When your broth is almost ready, remove the cover, increase the heat back to a simmer, and cook it one final hour.
 This evaporates some of the water and concentrates the broth, which can give it more flavor and a more gelatinous appearance.
 It's not a necessary step; it's a personal choice.